radogado/niui/README.md

 - Functional and accessible without JS/CSS\*
 - No IE conditional operators\*
 - No jQuery or other dependencies\*
-- Supporting IE8+, Safari, Chrome, Firefox, Opera, phones, tablets
+- Supporting IE8+, Safari, Chrome, Firefox, Opera, Android 2.3+, iOS, Windows Phone
 - Graceful degradation
 - Includes a FREE picture of a cat